How It All Started ……

 The Goose Is Out! began when Nyge and Sue got together – partly as a result of discovering a mutual interest in Martin Carthy at a party, who knows how – and were spending a lot of time travelling to folk clubs because there weren’t any locally in or near East Dulwich (London SE22 for those who don’t know!).

 In 2008 we put out feelers on The East Dulwich Forum to see if there was any interest in a folk club locally, and were pleasantly surprised by the positive response.
-As a result of that, we were approached by the then manager of the EDT pub on Goose Green, to see if we would put on folk nights upstairs there.
+As a result of that, we were approached by the then manager of the East Dulwich Tavern (EDT) pub on Goose Green, to see if we would put on folk nights upstairs there.

 Our Learning Curve ……